 Over the past two years I’ve helped kickstart four Centre Foundation funds: Nittany Valley Renaissance Fund, Novak Fellowship Fund, John Raynar Penn State Media Leadership Fund, and Shakely Family Conservation Fund.
-The first two are The Nittany Valley Society’s endowments, and the latter two are DAFs, or Donor Advised Funds.

 I’m a fan of Centre Foundation, and am interested in learning about intentional approaches to family life, which is what Tom Rogerson addressed in his talk from the angle of governance and philanthropy.

 A few things I took from his talk.
 First, on family culture.
 Specifically the idea that stronger families learn how to make decisions as a group.
 This can include lots of things, including a united family approach for decisions involving schooling, higher education, career, etc.

 What Tom proposed a means to strengthen that sort of family culture involves family meetings, that could be paired with Thanksgiving or other annual events but that were distinct, involved decorum and were focused on leaving everyone having learned something or at least started on chewing something for further conversation.
 It can also involve family team building exercises, family philanthropy, and even a family literary program to teach family members over time about their own history and lessons from successes and failures over time.
 All of this is connected by the idea of fostering family resiliency and nurturing talent within the family.